trishume/wikicrush/README.md

 After this is **P** page data sections, each page is placed one after another until the end of the file.

 ##### Pages
-Each page starts with a 3 int page header:
+Each page starts with a 4 int page header:

 1. The first int is zero and is reserved for the user.
 I have used this for marking pages as seen and referencing the parent page during breadth-first-search path finding.
 This way no external data tables are necessary.
 Useful when you `read` the file into a mutable array in memory.
 2. The number of links **N** that the page has.
 3. The number of bidirectional links **B** the page has.
 These are links where the page being linked to also links back to this page.
 This generally implies a stronger connection between the topics of the two pages.
+4. A metadata integer **M** with a bunch of bit fields and some zeroes that should be ignored for adding future metadata

 This header is followed by **N** ints containing the byte offsets of the pages linked to.
 The first **B** of these are the pages that also link back to this page.
 Note that the offsets are in *bytes* rather than ints so you may have to do some dividing by 4 when following these links to other pages in your data int array.